Are you trying to remove a credit card, debit card, PayPal, or another payment method from Apple ID but there’s no none option? Here’s why!

-To learn how to set-up an Apple ID without a credit card or how to remove a credit card from Apple ID, see this article.
+To learn how to set-up an Apple ID without a payment method or want to know how to remove a credit card from an existing Apple ID, see this article.

 - 1 Quick Tips